montefra/montefra.github.io/_posts/2017-05-11-virtualenv_anaconda.markdown

     pyenv version

-As already said, ``pyenv`` has a number of plugins that expands the basic functionality.
+``pyenv`` comes with a number of plugins that expands the basic functionality.
 A very interesting one is [``pyenv-virtualenv``](https://github.com/yyuu/pyenv-virtualenv.git) that integrates ``virtualenv`` with ``pyenv``.
-A new virtual environment with using the python ``<version>`` is created by the command
+A new virtual environment can be created with one of the following commands:

     pyenv virtualenv <version> <venv_name>

-An environment based on one of the system python version can be instead created
-with:
+or

     pyenv virtualenv --python /usr/bin/python3 <venv_name>

+The only difference is that the former is based on a ``pyenv`` installed python version, while the latter uses the system python interpreter.

-Virtual environments created this way can be activated and deactivate with
+As for the standard version, Virtual environments can be activated and deactivate with

     pyenv shell {<venv_name>|--unset}

-and feel like any version installed with ``pyenv``.

 ### Conda

-If you need or want even more isolation from the host system or you don't have root access to install libraries like ``Qt``, you can use the [``conda``](https://conda.io/docs/index.html) package and environment manager.
+There are some situations that ``pyenv`` and virtual environments cannot solve.
+One example that comes to my mind is the graphical library ``Qt`` and its python wrapper ``PyQt``.
+Since ``Qt`` is a ``C++`` library, it cannot be compiled with pip and stored inside a virtual environment.
+In cases like this, you can use the [``conda``](https://conda.io/docs/index.html) package and environment manager.
 ``conda`` is part of the [Anaconda](https://www.anaconda.com/what-is-anaconda/) software distribution as well as of its lightweight sibling [Miniconda](https://conda.io/miniconda.html).
-If you already have [pyenv](#pyenv) installed, you can use ``pyvenv install`` to install any of the 40 Anaconda or Miniconda versions.
+They can be installed downloading a script from one of the above website and running it.
+Alternatively, if you already have [pyenv](#pyenv) installed, you can use ``pyvenv install`` to install any of the 40 Anaconda or Miniconda versions.

-Once you have ``conda`` installed, you can use the following commands to install, update or packages:
+Once you have ``conda`` installed, you can use the following commands to install, update or remove a package:

     conda install <package_name>
     conda update <package_name>
+    conda remove <package_name>

 If a python package that is not available on the ``conda`` repositories, you can of install install ``pip`` and use it to install the missing package:

     conda install pip
     pip install <other_package>

-and use it.

 As already written, ``conda`` is also an environment manager: it can be used create/manipulate/delete isolated environments.
 The command